 “The power of my gaze opens up new horizons” project, from A.P.A.N.I.D. proposes using information and communications technologies for therapeutic purposes.
 Operating electronic tablets and computers with optical recognition not only helps children with special needs become more independent and learn more but it also enables them to engage in something as essential as communicating with their family, sometimes for the very first time.

 Since 1968 A.P.A.N.I.D. has been working on creating resources to help people with intellectual disabilities, carrying out research in the rehabilitation field and training new professionals so they can help and encourage the development of people with functional limitations and multiple disabilities.

 A gaze can become a powerful tool for integration while the technology becomes their ally.
-Do you want to be an ally too?
-Help us to help children open up their world.
+Thank you for helping us so many children can open their world.